Web Analytics

 • Best Times to Send Surveys: Research suggests that the best times to send surveys are typically during weekdays, avoiding Mondays and Fridays.
 Late mornings and early afternoons are often optimal.

-• Avoiding Survey Fatigue: Sending too many surveys to the same audience can lead to survey fatigue, where respondents become less willing to participate.
-Space out survey invitations to avoid this issue.
+• Avoiding Survey Fatigue: However, sending too many surveys to the same audience can lead to survey fatigue.
+As a result, respondents become less willing to participate over time.
+To avoid this, space out your survey invitations properly.

 Strategies for Increasing Survey Response Rates